vcheplygina/10-think/README.md

 temperature in it---it would do exactly the same thing if the variable was called "pressure" or "frankenstein" or "a7".
-This may seem obvious once you have written a few programs, but thirty years after [@Pea1986] first called it the "superbug", believing that the computer will somehow understand intent remains a common error.
+This may seem obvious once you have written a few programs, but thirty years after [@Pea1986] first called it the "superbug", it is still a common error to believe that the computer will somehow understand intent.

 ## 3. Programming is about creating and combining abstractions.